Section Menu

 What's the difference between grants, scholarships, and loans?
 Which should you pursue first?

-Read the award letter you receive from a school's financial aid office to understand the types of student aid you are being offered.
+Read the financial aid offer you receive from a school's financial aid office to understand the types of student aid you are being offered.

 - Types of Loans